reduxframework/docs/docs/configuration/fields/validate.md

 ```

 ::: tip
-Anything you pass back in the return object `$return['value']` will be saved.
-You can display a warning or an error
+Anything passed back in the return object `$return['value']` will be saved.
+Display a warning or an error
 attached to the field by specifying `warning` or `error` in the return array.
 :::